YouTube Analytics Explained 2026: Read Your Data Like a Pro — YT SEO Architect

 YouTube Studio shows 30+ metrics.
 You need 4.
 Everything else either derives from these or only matters at enterprise scale.
 Here they are, in order of importance:

 2. Average View Duration (AVD) — How long does the average viewer watch?
 Compare this to your video length.
-If AVD is 3 minutes on a 10-minute video, people are leaving early.
-Target: 50%+ of video length.
-This tells you if your content delivers on the promise your title made.
+If viewers are leaving early, it may indicate that your content is not delivering on the promise your title made.
+A good target is to aim for a significant portion of your video length, such as at least half.

 3. Impressions — How many times was your thumbnail shown?
 This is reach.
 More impressions at the same CTR = more views.
 If impressions are flat or declining while CTR is healthy, YouTube has stopped recommending your video.
 That is a content or niche problem.